Kevinli12123/comp3710/README.md

 # comp3710
 The final report

-Segment the (downsampled) Prostate 3D data set with the UNet3D with all labels having a minimum Dice similarity coefficient of 0.7 on the test set.
+Create a generative model of the OASIS brain or the OAI AKOA knee data set using StyleGAN [10] or StyleGAN2 [11] that has a “reasonably clear image”.